Does Using Hair Relaxers Cause Higher Breast Cancer Risk for Black Women?

 BU epidemiologists say a link is plausible, but that more research needs to be done

-The lifetime risk of developing breast cancer is similar among Black and white women in the US, but Black women are disproportionately affected by aggressive breast cancer subtypes, such as estrogen receptor–negative tumors, which are often diagnosed at a younger age and have a higher mortality rate.
+The lifetime risk of developing breast cancer is similar among Black and white women in the United States, but Black women are disproportionately affected by aggressive breast cancer subtypes, such as estrogen receptor–negative tumors, which are often diagnosed at a younger age and have a higher mortality rate.

-“While there is biologic plausibility that exposure to some components contained in hair relaxers might increase breast cancer risk, the evidence from [research] to date continues to be inconsistent,” says Kimberly Bertrand, Boston University School of Medicine assistant professor of medicine and an epidemiologist at the BU Slone Epidemiology Center.
+“While there is biologic plausibility that exposure to some components contained in hair relaxers might increase breast cancer risk, the evidence from [research] to date continues to be inconsistent,” says Kimberly Bertrand (SPH’05), a Boston University School of Medicine assistant professor of medicine and an epidemiologist at the BU Slone Epidemiology Center.

 “Overall, our results are generally reassuring: we found no clear evidence that hair relaxer use is associated with breast cancer risk for most women,” Bertrand says.
 “However, there was some evidence the heaviest users of lye-containing products—those who used these products at least seven times a year for 15 or more years, which represented approximately 20 percent of women in our study—had about a 30 percent increased risk of estrogen receptor–positive breast cancer.”

 The team’s findings were published online in Carcinogenesis.

 Bertrand believes that given the high prevalence of use of chemical hair relaxers among Black women, further research is warranted to better establish associations according to types of breast cancers and also to identify whether there are specific products that are especially problematic.
 Black women are often underrepresented in health research and may have unique environmental exposures that contribute to disparities in disease.
 Although the possible association between estrogen receptor–positive breast cancers and heavy use of lye-containing products is alarming, it’s still too early for researchers to know if there’s a direct link.